sequana/GNFish/README.md

 Examples files are availabe at Example directory.

-#### 1.- Plain search
+#### 1.- Simple search
 Query txt with simple searches, just taxa nor filters or field tags.
 No refine argument.<br />
-See ./Examples/query_genome_3.txt for examples of queries.<br />
+See ./Example/query_genome_2.txt for examples of queries.<br />
 Creates ./Data directory and ./Data/Genomic, ./Data/Rna and ./Data/Protein subdirectories.<br />
 Nor filters or field tags applied.
 Not curated and redundant genomes (one genom for more than one species is used).<br />
 Use this when you do not care very much about filtering.<br />

-Genomic donwload
+Genomic
 ```
 ./Code/get_genomes.py hlorente@ucm.es Example/query.txt
 ```
-Protein donwload, look for genomic data as backup (For transcrits use --rna)
+Protein.
+Look for genomic data as backup (For transcrits use --rna)
 ```
 ./Code/get_genomes.py hlorente@ucm.es Example/query.txt --protein
 ```
-Exclusive protein download.
+Exclusive protein.
 No backup.
 (For transcrits use --rna)
 ```
 ./Code/get_genomes.py hlorente@ucm.es Example/query.txt --protein --exlusive
 ```
-Protein and Rna downloading.
+Protein and Rna.
 Genomic search as backup
 ```
 ./Code/get_genomes.py hlorente@ucm.es Example/query.txt --protein --rna
 ```